Isolationists: The Individuals

 Hiram Johnson (1866-1945)

 Hiram Johnson was both born and raised in Sacramento, California.
-His father waged a campaign against corruption and a young man he carried a pistol to campaign rallies to protect his father.
+His father waged a political campaign against corruption and as a young man he carried a pistol to campaign rallies to protect his father.
 When he turned to politics himself he was committed to fighting graft as well as supporing progrssive themes.
-He became a lawyer ad attracted state-wide attention in a graft trial during which the chief prosecutor was shot and killed in the courtroom.
-Two years later, Johnson, politically a Progressive, was elected Governor.
+He became a lawyer and attracted state-wide attention in a graft trial during which the chief prosecutor was shot and killed in the courtroom.
+Two years later, Johnson, politically as a progressive, ran for governor.
 He had never held public office before.
-He was elected governor of California (1911).
-He was active reform politics.
+He was elected 1911).
+He continud to be active in reform politics.
 He helped found the Progressive Party.
-He ran as the vice-presidential candidate with Teddy Rooselvelt (1912).
-He served as California Government helping to ellect a great deal of progressive legislation and was a major factor in the ticket winning California.
+He ran as the vice-presidential candidate with Teddy Rooselvelt in the Bull Moose campaign (1912).
+As California governor he helped enact a great deal of progressive legislation and was a major factor in the ticket winning California.
 He entered the Senate (1917).
-Johnson was an isolationist in foreign affairs and opposed Wilson's League.
-He was one of the "irreconcilables".
-Although a Republican, Johnson during the 1930s generally supported Roosevelt's New Deal but was opposed to his foreign policies.
+Johnson was an isolationist in foreign affairs and after the War opposed Wilson's League of Nations.
+He was one of the 'irreconcilables'.
+Although a Republican, Johnson during the 1930s generally supported Roosevelt's New Deal, but was opposed to his foreign policies as the President move to confront Hitler and the NAZIs.
 He became a strong voice for isolationism from his seat on the Senate Foreign Relations Committee.
-Johnson died at the end of World War II, but not before voting against the United Nations.
+Johnson died at the end of World War II, but not before voting against the United Nations (1945).

 Joseph P. Kennedy (1888-1969)